Food Industry Management Programs

 No two leaders nor organizations are exactly alike even if they are in the same industries.
 But don't take our word for it.
 Hear from our past participants and gain insight into the impact of FIM both professionally and personally.

-USC Marshall honors Kevin Curry as the 2023 Food Industry Executive of the Year.
+USC Marshall honors Greg McNiff, President and Chief Operating Officer of Starter Bros.
+Markets, as the 2024 Food Industry Executive of the Year.

 Every year the award is presented to an individual food industry executive who has demonstrated extraordinary leadership and commitment to education.